KonstantinKalinichenko/Payments-Analysis/README.md

 # Payments-Analysis

+**Project Overview**

-A project to analyze payments on a fictitious streaming platform using SQL.
+This project focuses on payment analysis for a fictional streaming platform (Streamora) using SQL.
+It models the flow of virtual currency purchases, gift transactions between viewers and streamers, internal balances, and creator payouts, and uses SQL to extract insights and key metrics from the data.

 **Streamora** is an online live-streaming platform.
 In Streamora broadcasters (a.k.a.
 Streamers, creators, BCs) make live-streaming and the viewers (a.k.a.
 Gifters, gift senders) send them gifts.
 Viewers purchased in-app currency (coins 🪙) for real money.